Review: PowerStop K6375-36 Front and Rear Z36 Rotor and Brake Pads

 Rear with PowerStop rotor and brakes Installed

-Did I notice any major improvements?
-I don’t drive my Explorer aggressively or take it on tracks so I can’t take advantage of these brakes.
-However I do noticed they feel more robust, this might also be a placebo effect since these are new brakes.
-The drilled and slotted brakes do add that aggressive look.
-Also, I’m happy to report I did not notice any increase in sound when braking with the PowerStop.
+While I do not drive my Explorer aggressively or take it to tracks, I did notice that the new brakes feel more robust, which might be a placebo effect since they are new.
+The drilled and slotted brakes also add an aggressive look to my car.
+One great thing about the PowerStop kit is that I did not notice any increase in sound when braking.

 Leave a Comment